-The ongoing Human Genome Project (HGP) has spared 5% of its budget for investigations into ethical, legal, and social issues of its findings.
-This unusual but well justified event in the history of science shows how great the implications of the forthcoming findings will be.
-The aim is to benefit from the findings of HGP rather than causing social disruption.
+The Human Genome Project (HGP) spared 5% of its budget for investigations into ethical, legal, and social issues of its findings.
+This unusual but well justified event in the history of science showed how great the implications of the findings would be.
+The aim was to benefit from the findings of HGP rather than causing social disruption.
 Today, there are about 2,000 professional medical ethicists in the USA, coming from academic disciplines as law, medicine, philosophy, political science and theology.

 Perhaps the most popularized ethical question in genetics is eugenics.
 In the past, numerous discussions have taken place for marriage laws, sterilization and immigration regulations in view of the principles of eugenics.
 The new genetic technology is likely to initiate similar discussions.
 In this respect, cloning and germ cell therapy are the most likely candidates to ignite the hottest debates.
 These two techniques are currently not allowed to be used in humans.

 Patenting life forms and newly found genes is another hot topic brought about by the HGP.
 In a landmark 1980 ruling, the US Supreme Court decided that Dr Chakrabarty (see Gene Therapy) could patent a bacterium that digests crude oil.
 The Court said that the intent of Congress in establishing patent law was that patents should cover anything made by human hand.
 Since then, hundreds of patents have been issued for genetically engineered organisms, mainly bacteria.
 In 1986, the US Department of Agriculture approved the sale of the first living genetically altered organism--a virus, used as a pseudorabies vaccine, from which a single gene had been removed.
 Since then several hundred patents have been awarded for genetically altered bacteria and plants.
-In 1987, the Patent Office ruled to issue patents for non-human, multicellular organisms including animals produced by genetic engineering (not by natural breeding!).
+In 1987, the Patent Office ruled to issue patents for non-human, multicellular organisms including animals produced by genetic engineering (i.e., not by natural breeding!).
 The examples include genetically engineered pigs by germ cell gene therapy to have human growth hormone gene to grow up faster, a goat and sheep chimera called geep, and many transgenic mice.
 Humans modified genetically cannot be patented but the techniques can be.
 By extension, the Patent Office also issues patents for genes.
 Among the patent holders, an interesting one is the NIH itself.
-One day, it may be possible that large biotechnology companies may hold the patents for all livestock genomes.

 Like all great moral issues, there will never be a permanent consensus in bioethics.
 Each society will reach a temporary solution that seems to make sense in their times.
 One should remember that in 1974, recombinant technology was banned in the USA.
 When five years had elapsed, it was thought to be an appropriate technique to use.
 Today its use for good causes is enormously popular and economically rewarding.